Definition of Slash-and-burn

 - A slashed-and-burned field is fertilized by the ashes of burned vegetation.
-The cleared land is used until the soil no longer supports growing crops, and the the field is abandoned or left fallow.
+The cleared land is used until the soil no longer supports growing crops, and it is then abandoned or left fallow.
 The process then begins again.

 - Abandoned slash-and-burn fields are called swiddens.

-- Typically slashing-and-burning occurs in tropical areas for temporary use but does occur in forested areas in temperate climates to create permanent farm lands and is called assarting.
+- Typically, slashing-and-burning occurs in tropical areas for temporary use, but it also occurs in forested areas in temperate climates to create permanent farm lands.
+This is called assarting.

 - Also called: